Rising prices have been a hallmark of the pandemic-era housing market.

-In issuing these loans, lenders relied heavily on the applicant’s credit score (if even that), and did little else to ensure the borrower’s ability to repay the loan.
+In issuing these loans, lenders relied heavily on the applicant’s credit score (if even that).
+They did little else to ensure the borrower’s ability to repay the loan.

 Using NINJA loans, people bought homes that they were not able to afford.
 A wave of loan defaults contributed to the 2008 crash.

-In the aftermath of the downturn, new lending regulations in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act all but eradicated NINJA loans.
+In the aftermath of the downturn, new lending regulations in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act all but eradicated ultra-risky loan options.
 Today, home loans are approved with much higher standards.
 Everything is documented.

 Another factor in the 2008 crash was an oversupply of inventory.
 Gen X is a significantly smaller generation than baby boomers, which caused the population of homebuyers to decrease.
-In the following infographic, the orange trough is Gen X, which was frantically trying to absorb the oversupply brought on by the preceding boomer wave.
+In the following infographic, the orange trough is Gen X. This small generation was frantically trying to absorb the oversupply brought on by the preceding boomer wave.

 This oversupply devalued home prices, and caused many borrowers to owe more than their homes were worth.